emanuelefirmani/get-git-english/docs/proseguire.rst

 ######

-A much more practical and discursive reading *man pages* is the lovely Scott Chacon's ProGit.
+A much more practical and discursive reading than *man pages* is the lovely Scott Chacon's ProGit.

-You may buy the book `su Amazon <http://www.amazon.com/Pro-Git-Scott-Chacon/dp/1430218339>`_ or you canread it `for free online <http://www.git-scm.com/book>`_.
+You may buy the book `su Amazon <http://www.amazon.com/Pro-Git-Scott-Chacon/dp/1430218339>`_ or you can read it `for free online <http://www.git-scm.com/book>`_.

 I warmly suggest to you to dedicate time to it: it's considered one of the best books on git in circulation.